-New Mexico has the option to apply Corrective Action Plans (CAPs) if it is determined that the MCO is not in compliance with one or more requirements.
-New Mexico may issue a notice of deficiency, identifying the deficiency and follow-up recommendations/requirements (either in the form of a CAP or a Directed Corrective Action Plan (DCAP).
-A notice from HSD/MAD of noncompliance that directs a CAP or DCAP may also serve as a notice of sanction in the event it is determined that sanctions are also necessary.
+New Mexico may require a Directed Corrective Action Plans (DCAP) if it is determined that the MCO is not in compliance with one or more contractual requirements.
+New Mexico will issue a notice of deficiency, identifying the deficiency and follow-up requirements as directed in the DCAP.
+A notice from HSD of noncompliance that directs the DCAP will also serve as a notice of sanction in the event it is determined that sanctions are also necessary.

-HSD/MAD may impose any or all of the non-monetary sanctions and monetary penalties to the extent authorized by federal and state law.
+HSD may impose any or all of the non-monetary sanctions and monetary penalties to the extent authorized by federal and state law.
 Non-monetary intermediate sanctions may include:

-- Suspension of auto-assignment of members in a MCO; - Suspension of enrollment in the MCO; - Notification to members of their right to terminate enrollment with the MCO without cause: - Disenrollment of members by HSD/MAD;

-- Suspension of payment for members enrolled after the effective date of the sanction and until CMS or HSD/MAD is satisfied that the reason for imposition of the sanction no longer exists and is not likely to recur; - Rescission of Marketing consent and suspension of the MCO's marketing efforts; - Appointment of temporary management on any portion thereof for a MCO and the MCO shall pay for any costs associated with the imposition of temporary management; and - Additional sanctions permitted under federal or state statutes or regulations that address areas of noncompliance.
+- Suspension of auto-assignment of members in a MCO; - Suspension of enrollment in the MCO; - Notification to members of their right to terminate enrollment with the MCO without cause; - Disenrollment of members by HSD; - Suspension of payment for members enrolled after the effective date of the sanction and until CMS or HSD is satisfied that the reason for imposition of the sanction no longer exists and is not likely to recur; - Rescission of Marketing consent and suspension of the MCO's marketing efforts; - Appointment of temporary management on any portion thereof for a MCO and the MCO shall pay for any costs associated with the imposition of temporary management; and - Additional sanctions permitted under federal or state statutes or regulations that address areas of noncompliance.

-HSD/MAD has established monetary penalties that may include:
+HSD has established monetary penalties that may include:

-- Actual damages incurred by HSD/MAD and/or members resulting from the MCO's nonperformance of obligations; - Monetary penalties in an amount equal to the costs of obtaining alternative health benefits to a member in the event of the MCO's noncompliance in providing Covered Services.
+- Actual damages incurred by HSD and/or members resulting from the MCO's non-performance of obligations; - Monetary penalties in an amount equal to the costs of obtaining alternative health benefits to a member in the event of the MCO's noncompliance in providing Covered Services.
 The monetary penalties shall include the difference in the capitated rates that would have been paid to the MCO and the rates paid to the replacement health plan.
-HSD/MAD may withhold payment to the MCO for damages until such damages are paid in full; - Monetary penalties of up to five thousand dollars (\$5,000) per day when HSD/MAD has determined that the MCO has a deficiency in a specific area that is not improving; - Monetary penalties up to five percent (5%) of the MCO's Medicaid capitation payment for each month in which the penalty is assessed; - HSD/MAD reserves the right to assess a general monetary penalty of five hundred dollars (\$500) per occurrence with any notice of deficiency; and - Other monetary penalties for failure to perform specific responsibilities or requirements.
+HSD may withhold payment to the MCO for damages until such damages are paid in full; - Monetary penalties of up to five thousand dollars (\$5,000) per day when HSD has determined that the MCO has a deficiency in a specific area that is not improving; - Monetary penalties up to five percent (5%) of the MCO's Medicaid capitation payment for each month in which the penalty is assessed;

+- HSD reserves the right to assess a general monetary penalty of five hundred dollars (\$500) per occurrence with any notice of deficiency; and - Other monetary penalties for failure to perform specific responsibilities or requirements.